 The mouse (soon to be available for][and /// products too) is easy to grip and control.
 A firm surface works best to move the control ball, but even a rough tablecloth worked.
-With one button to for dolts like me to manage.
+With one button to push, it makes it simple for dolts like me to manage.
 It anchors to the back of the CPU with a molded plug anchored by two captured thumb screws.